-Electric Magnetic Field Generation | White Paper
+Electric Magnetic Field Combining | White Paper

-In this White paper Electric Magnetic (EM) Field Generation in the 1 to 6 GHz frequency range is addressed.
-Looking to conventional methods of EM field generation and in Electric Magnetic Field Generation with the a electric field generator.
-The RF immunity standard EN-61000-4-3 states that, a uniform field must be generated at a distance of three meters.
-The three meter distance distinctly starts from the tip of the antenna.
-The name of this area is the homogeneous area or quite zone.
-The Device Under Test (DUT) is tested with respect to its immunity to the applied uniform field.
-In this case the area of uniform, illumination is 1.5 * 1.5 meters, to ensure that also 1 meter of cable to the DUT is in the field.
-The field has to be uniform with 75% of 12 points in this area comply with the 0 to +6dB rule.
+Electric Magnetic Field Combining | This white paper discusses Electric Magnetic (EM) Field Generation in the 1 to 6 GHz frequency range using field combining.
+We compare conventional methods/setup of EM field generation with the use of an electric field generator.
+According to the RF immunity standard EN-61000-4-3, a uniform field must be generated at a distance of three meters from the tip of the antenna.
+This area is called the homogeneous area or quiet zone.
+The Device Under Test (DUT) is tested for its immunity to the applied uniform field in this area.
+The area of uniform illumination is 1.5 * 1.5 meters, which includes 1 meter of cable to the DUT.
+The field must be uniform, and 75% of the 12 points in this area must comply with the 0 to +6dB rule.

 Power or Field?